A Carbon Tax: the Quickest Global Warming Solution

 Oh, we could put the options up for a vote, but we wouldn’t get an honest answer.
 Our plurality-take-all voting system only works for two alternatives at a time; that’s why we have a two-party system.
 We could do somewhat better with Score Voting, which allows voters to express their preferences among many alternatives, but in this case voting would still fail.
 It’s easy to vote for wind power when you don’t live in a windy area, so you won’t have to stare at ugly windmills all the time.
 It’s easy to vote for bicycles when you are young and live in a flat town with a nice climate.
 It’s easy to call for small cars when you are single and have no children.
 Any vote would be horribly biased and result in great rancor.

 We could convene a blue ribbon panel and/or commission many studies.
 University professors and beltway bandits salivate at the opportunity.
 With focus groups, demographic and regional breakdowns (FGDRBs) and comprehensive assessments of energy alternatives (CAEAs), the geniuses could generate a million PowerPoint slides and a few thousand impressive acronyms.
 But they’d still get it wrong.
 Polls and focus groups are notoriously unreliable for determining true preferences.
 People don’t truly weigh costs vs. benefits until it comes down to actually buy something.
 But the science of marketing has made progress in anticipating future revealed preferences.
-And technical wonks might do better than the voters at large in assessing which technologies are practical, so this approach prove better than a nationwide vote.
+And technical wonks might do better than the voters at large in assessing which technologies are practical, so this approach could prove better than a nationwide vote.

 But what would we do with the information if we had it?
 Mandate an optimal mix of conservation and new energy technologies?
 How?
-Do we take these studies and generate a comprehensive plan and post it in Federal Register?
+Do we take these studies and generate a comprehensive plan and post it in the Federal Register?
 Then, do we hire an army of bureaucrats to enforce these regulations?
 “Hi, we’re from the government and we’re here to turn down your thermostat.”
 You think the Tea Partiers are angry now, just wait until you propose this comprehensive plan.
 Civil War II here we come.

 How about the carrot instead of the stick?
 We could create an alphabet soup of helpful programs ranging from How Much You Can Save by Adjusting Your Thermostat (HMYCSAYT) to a National Car Pool Rider Registry (NCPRR) to Money for Insulating Poor People’s Homes (MIPPH) to...
 Confused?
 Want to know how to get your fair share of Uncle Sam’s billions to save energy?
 ASK LESKO!
 Not only can we create hundreds of thousands of government jobs, we can support sleazy infomercial entrepreneurs as well.
 Yay!